GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/Evidence_Server.md

 The evidence server’s requirements are derived from the overall BVS 2020 system goal of implementing an end-to-end verifiable election.
 Thus, the mandatory requirements are as follows:
+- [Stability] Only items that have been posted can appear on the Bulletin Board.
+- [Confirmability] Any item with a valid receipt must appear on the Bulletin Board.
+- [Soundness] No clashing items must both appear on the Bulletin Board.
+- [Unremovability] Once published, no items can be removed from the Bulletin Board.
 - [Persistence] Data should be immutable and persistent.
-- [Challenge] Using the evidence server, voters can use the election server to verify that their challenged ballots are correctly recorded
+- [Challenge] Using the evidence server, voters can use the election server to verify that their challenged ballots are correctly recorded.
-- [CollectedAsCast] Using the evidence server, voters can independently verify that the representation of their vote is correctly collected in the tally
+- [CollectedAsCast] Using the evidence server, voters can independently verify that the representation of their vote is correctly collected in the tally.
 - [TalliedAsCollected] Using the evidence server, anyone can verify that every well-formed,collected vote is correctly included in the tally.
 - [VoterConfidentiality] Personally identifiable information should not be exposed, in particular there should be no evidence about how and given person voted.
 - [Compliance] Exposed data is subject to relevant privacy laws.